Suma (tribe): Geography

 Suma tribal territory is situated in the mountainous Pult region in the district of Shkodra, and is located around 20 km northeast of the city itself.
 It is on the western side of the upper Kir river.
 Suma tribal territory borders Kiri to the east, Xhani to the north, Rrjolli to the west, and Drishti to the south.
 Their main settlement is the village of Bruçaj (known previously as Suma).

 Origin

-The majority of the Suma tribe believes that they hail from Mirdita, and that their ancestral forefathers are from the Oroshi tribe; therefore, the Suma are related to the Shoshi and Shala tribes.
+The majority of the Suma tribe believes that they hail from Mirdita, and that their ancestral forefathers are from the Oroshi tribe; therefore, the Suma are related to the Spaçi and Kushneni tribes.
 They would split into multiple branches in Bojët e Sumës, a location that is situated near the church of Xhani.
 Another part of Suma claims to have arrived from the tribal territory of the Kuči in eastern Montenegro.
 According to oral tradition these brotherhoods trace their ancestry back to two brothers; Dol and Pyl Kuçi.
 Dol is considered to have been the founder and forefather of Gurra and Dajcë, while Pyl founded Bukmirë.
 This oral tradition may in fact reflect their origin from the historical Bukumiri tribe.